 Six months down!
 We’ve made it to the halfway point!!
-This is generally when people take advantage of the midtour “rest and relaxation” time to reunite with their loved ones but we decided to push it off a little longer so that we will be closer to the finish line when we return from that trip.
+This is generally when people take advantage of the midtour “rest and recuperation” time to reunite with their loved ones but we decided to push it off a little longer so that we will be closer to the finish line when we return from that trip.

 At the start of this month we were still in Seattle.
 When we returned from that trip, we flew into Atlanta and then drove north to Boone, NC instead of coming home.
 Boone is a little town nestled in the mountains and is only about ⅓ of the size of Valdosta but yet it has a better variety of shopping, grocery stores, and unique restaurants. (seriously, Valdosta, get with it!)